andrewarrow/rusty-feedback/README.md

 with data.
 When needed we make a "model" and start giving ourselves methods needed on something like a User database record.
 But for many database table records when they first enter our codebase, they are just HashMaps and nothing more.
 Only when I write the same logic a few times because there is no model do I stop interacting with HashMap directly and add an abstraction layer.
 NOT BEFORE.
 Before that happens its important to just interact with the HashMap.
 Pre mature abstraction layer.
 PMAL.
 Bad.

+There are root level routes:

+/foo
+/bar
+/other

+and then you have three controllers for foo, bar and other.

+Inside these controllers a handle method is called with two strings, `second` and `third`.

+/foo/test1
+/foot/test1/test2

+Foo is first, then test1 is second and third is "" in the first example.
+In the next example third is "test2".

+When just /foo is called you get both second == "" and third == "".

+# origins

 This repo is based off the golang version called just:

 [https://github.com/andrewarrow/feedback/](https://github.com/andrewarrow/feedback/)